Cragady/jafl_test/README.md

 [Link to my Python docs.](docs/python-flask_api.md)

+## Database

+I'm going to have an interesting setup for the database structures.
+At least initially.
+At this stage, I will be using two different databases, in the future this project will work off of one database when I can create a proper database management system.

 # Frontend

 The frontend is build on React, and will interact with `strappi` and the `python-flask api`.